Interstate Compact for

 All offenders placed on probation by the Court or released from prison to a post-release supervision program under the jurisdiction of the Florida Commission on Offender Review may apply to have their supervision transferred, subject to the approval of their supervising officer or classification/release officer (for offenders pending release from prison directly to a plan out-of-state).
-Offenders on Community Control are not eligible for transfer under the Interstate Compact.
+Offenders on Community Control are not eligible for transfer under the Interstate Compact per the Florida Department of Corrections policy.
 An offender's plan for transfer of supervision under the Interstate Compact must meet the following criteria: